 Located just across the reservoir is South Glenmore Park.
 This park has a lovely pathway system with plenty of large mature trees, two playgrounds, picnic spots and some lovely views of the water.

-Carburn Park (review to come) – 67 Riverview Drive SE: Taking a walk along the pathways in Carburn Park, it’s hard to imagine you’re in the middle of the city.
+Carburn Park – 67 Riverview Drive SE: Taking a walk along the pathways in Carburn Park, it’s hard to imagine you’re in the middle of the city.
 In addition to the Balsam Popular trees and colorful shrubbery, Carburn Park features man-made ponds, river access, picnic areas and a playground.